Call For Artists for the 4th edition of the Young Masters Art Prize is open until 31 March 2017.

 Young Masters Art Prize 2017

-The Young Masters Art Prize, an International prize celebrating emerging and established contemporary artists who pay homage to the skill and innovation of the Old Masters and art of the past, launches its fourth edition and Call for Artists on the 4th October 2016.
+The Young Masters Art Prize, an International prize celebrating emerging and established contemporary artists who pay homage to the skill and innovation of the Old Masters and art of the past.

-Applications for the fourth edition of The Young Masters Art Prize are now open!
+Applications to the Young Masters Art Prize are open until 31 March 2017!

 In 2008, respected gallerist Cynthia Corbett had the idea of establishing the Young Masters Art Prize with the aim of celebrating artists who pay homage to the skill and traditions of the past; knowing that young artists today are not afraid, unlike their predecessors, to look back at art history and its lessons.